MaunConejito/Txt2Img2Haiku/README.md

 Install by running `$ npm install /path/to/frontend/` and `$ pip install /path/to/backend/`.

 After installation, run `python /path/to/backend/main.py` to start backend and ``npm start --prefix path/to/frontend/`` to start frontend.

+## Contact

+Feedback and suggestions are very welcome!
+Contact me at mrammler[at]web.de